So you've applied to EMMIR... now what?

 In the city of Oldenburg, student houses are spread all over town.
 You can either choose to live in a student hall or in a shared flat or independent apartment.
 While most of the halls are owned by the Student Service at the University of Oldenburg (Studentenwerk), most shared flats or apartments are in private ownership.

-Even though we will assist you with finding accommodation according to your needs, it is your responsibility to find a place to stay.
+It is your responsibility to find a place to stay.
 Please be aware that there will be a shortage of rooms because in October all new courses will begin at the University of Oldenburg.
 Thus, we advise you to look for accommodation as soon as possible.
 Wherever you will stay, please make sure to arrange for your move-out well before you leave with your landlord.

 If you choose to stay in a furnished room offered by the Student Service you should be prepared to live in shared apartments.
 Usually, single and double apartments have their own bathroom and kitchen or kitchenette, whereas in the shared flats you will find shared kitchens and bathrooms.
 There are no meals provided in the halls of residence.
 The rent for these rooms range between 250 Euro and 350 Euro per month.
 If you like to get an impression check the photos of the dormitories (German only) at www.studentenwerk-oldenburg.de/en/wohnen/oldenburg.htm.